 - The hazard was obvious and the victim should have avoided it (a lawyer can help you defend against this claim by understanding how and why you didn’t see the hazard)

 - Unforeseeable conduct by a third party (this defense applies when the action of a third party caused the accident, such as a restaurant patron dropping a banana peel)

 Contact Our San Diego Premises Liability Attorneys Today

 Many people associate premises liability cases with frivolous lawsuits.
 However, this couldn’t be further from the truth.
 All types of premises liability accidents can lead to devastating injuries.
 At Haffner & Morgan, we recognize that there are legitimate victims who are injured due to the negligence of property owners.
 These property owners should be held accountable for the danger they presented to the visitors on their property.
 Our San Diego premises liability attorneys will fight to get the compensation you deserve.
 If you have suffered injuries due to negligence of a property owner, you need a San Diego premises liability lawyer.
+Our San Diego personal injury lawyers take on a variety of cases, including car accidents and wrongful death claims.
 Contact us for your free consultation today, or call (619) 541-8787.